 Our hospital is equipped with a complete, sophisticated diagnostic laboratory that allows us to measure more than 100 laboratory values, with results often available in just a few minutes.
-Tests that cannot be performed at the hospital are sent out to veterinary diagnostic laboratories throughout the country.
-By taking advantage of our advanced laboratory capabilities, we are also able to monitor our patients with chronic problems more efficiently, often times even while you wait.
+For tests that cannot be performed at the hospital, we partner with a high-quality outside laboratory.

 Complete Blood Count (CBC)

-CBC measures the number of red blood cells, white blood cells and platelets in a sample of blood.
-The numbers of each type of cell provides information to help diagnose anemia, infections and leukemia.
+CBC measures the number of red blood cells, white blood cells, and platelets in a sample of blood.
+The numbers of each type of cell provide information to help diagnose anemia, infections, and leukemia.
 If your pet is undergoing treatment for a condition, a complete blood count can help your veterinarian monitor how your pet is responding to the treatment.

 Blood-Chemistry Panel (Chem)

-A blood-chemistry panel measures electrolytes, enzymes and chemical elements of your pet’s blood.
-Included in a Chem profile are important components such as calcium and phosphorous levels, liver enzymes, glucose and total protein.
-These measurements help your veterinarian determine how your pet’s organs, such as kidneys, pancreas and liver, are functioning.
-Blood-chemistry panels help diagnose and treat illness, as well as monitor your pet’s response to treatment.
-A Blood-Chemistry Panel is usually performed to screen for potential problems and risks before anesthesia is administered.
+A blood chemistry panel measures electrolytes, enzymes, and chemical elements of your pet’s blood.
+Included in a Chem profile are important components such as calcium and phosphorous levels, liver enzymes, glucose, and total protein.
+These measurements help your veterinarian determine how your pet’s organs, such as the kidneys, pancreas, and liver, are functioning.
+Blood chemistry panels help diagnose and treat illness, as well as monitor your pet’s response to treatment.
+A blood chemistry panel is usually performed to screen for potential problems and risks before anesthesia is administered.

-Fecal examination confirm the presence of intestinal parasites, including roundworm, hookworm, whipworm, tapeworm and giardia.
+Fecal examination detects the presence of intestinal parasites, including roundworm, hookworm, whipworm, tapeworm, and giardia.
 A fecal examination is recommended as part of your pet’s wellness examination and is sent to our veterinary laboratory.
-Results are returned usually withing 24 hours.
+Results are returned usually within 24 hours.

 Urinalysis (UA)

-Laboratory or in-house testing of your pet’s urine can help detect the presence of specific substances that normally do not appear in urine, including protein, sugar, white blood cells or blood.
-Measuring the dilution or concentration of urine can also help your veterinarian diagnose illness.
-Urinalysis can be helpful in diagnosing urinary tract infections, diabetes, dehydration, kidney problems and other medical conditions.
+Laboratory or in-house testing of your pet’s urine can help detect the presence of specific substances that normally do not appear in urine, including protein, sugar, white blood cells, or blood.
+Urinalysis can be helpful in diagnosing urinary tract infections, diabetes, dehydration, kidney problems, and other medical conditions.
 Your doctor may recommend bringing in a urine sample prior to an appointment.